-We are proud to provide Certified Athletic Trainers for most of the area high schools and Spring Arbor University.
+We are proud to provide Certified Athletic Trainers for most of the area high schools.
 Athletic Trainers are medical professionals that have a wide range of knowledge that helps to keep student athletes safe and on the playing field.
 They are trained not only in the initial assessment and care of your everyday injuries, but with the management of major catastrophic injuries as well.
 An Athletic Trainer's job doesn't stop there.
 It can include injury prevention, rehabilitation, and knowing when a referral is necessary.

 At Orthopaedic Rehab Specialists, there is a distinct advantage to working with our Athletic Trainers.
 Our company has many different subgroups which keeps all of our Athletic Trainers up to date on information in regards to concussion management, emergency response, and even performance training.
 This, in turn, keeps the company Athletic Trainers at the top of their game and allows them to provide the best care possible.
 The connection with the many area Physical Therapists and Physicians also allows for better communication between those who are active in the student athlete's care, and can result in getting the athlete on the field in the safest, quickest, most effective way possible.